How Long Does a Home Report Last?

 No, a buyer cannot be charged for a Home Report.
 Legally you are obliged to provide a copy of the report when a buyer submits a note of interest in your property.

-You may be able to cover “reasonable” charges for printing and posting if a physical copy is requested by a buyer.
+You may be able to cover “reasonable” charges for printing and posting if a buyer wants a physical copy of the report.

 Save on Your Property Survey